 - Third copy must be attached to the firearms transaction record Form 4473

 The same rules apply to Form 3310.12, Report of Multiple Sale or Other Disposition of Certain Rifles.

-- The licensee must be emailed, faxed, or mailed to ATF National Tracing Center,
+- First copy of Form 3310.12 must be emailed, faxed, or mailed to the ATF National Tracing Center

-- And the ATF recommends a copy be attached to the ATF Form 4473.
+- The ATF recommends the second copy be attached to the ATF Form 4473

 How to Ensure Form ATF 3310.4 Accuracy for Multi-Gun Reports?